 What role for radical right activity in these developments?
 Radical right groups during periods of democratic recession appear as both cause and effect.
 They serve to exacerbate democracy’s problems typically by their attacks, both verbal and physical, on minorities in the population they link to the causes of the country’s problems.
 In so doing they make an independent contribution to radicalizing the situation and by placing greater strain on the country’s by now beleaguered democratic institutions.
 As an effect, the radical right-wing version of populism serves to prolong the democratic recession by narrowing the electoral base for political parties and civil society groups hoping to achieve an end to the recession and a restoration of a liberal democratic order.

-Professor Leonard Weinberg is a Senior Fellow with CARR, and is Foundation Professor of Political Science at the University of Nevada, Reno.
+Professor Leonard Weinberg is a Senior Fellow at CARR, and is Foundation Professor of Political Science at the University of Nevada, Reno.
 See his profile at:

 ©Leonard Weinberg.
 Views expressed on this website are individual contributors’ and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).